Diseases Treated By Transplant

 A blood stem cell transplant is a potential treatment for patients who have been diagnosed with one of more than 100 different diseases.
 Patients with multiple myeloma, leukemia, lymphoma and Hodgkins disease are most often treated with a blood stem cell transplant.
 Patients with blood disorders such as sickle cell disease or thalassemia may also be treated with a blood stem cell transplant.

-The American Society for Blood & Marrow Transplantation (ASBMT) has issued guidelines about when it is appropriate to transplant patients with various diseases.
-They currently have guidelines for the following diseases:
+The American Society for Blood & Marrow Transplantation (ASBMT) has also issued guidelines about when it is appropriate to transplant patients with various diseases.

 Number of Transplants & Outcome Data